PhotoNotes Compatibility Lookup - Canon EOS 5D and Canon Speedlite 430EX II.

 Other advanced features.

-Both the camera and flash support flash exposure bracketing (FEB), so the feature is available.
 Modelling light is supported by this combination.
 Flash exposure confirmation indicator on back panel.
 Back panel LCD (liquid crystal display).
 Backlight illumination for LCD.
-Rapid-fire mode.

 Flash unit custom functions.